Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 Assured Prophets

 Every Church needs at least one assured prophet.
 Sometimes it can be difficult to test a prophecy, because the message given is rather general.
 The prophecy may be biblically correct, but it may not be what God is actually saying at the time.
 It is more fruitful to test prophets.
 They can be watched over a period of time to see if their lives bear fruit.
 Jesus said that this is the best test of a prophet.
 A false prophet will soon become obvious through the damage that is done by their ministry (Matt 7:15-20).
-Every Church needs a prophet, who is known to have a true ministry, and can be relied upon to speak the word of the Lord when it is needed.

 The church of God is in need of prophets who stand in the council of the Lord, to bring forth his word so that it will burn as a fire and strike as a hammer.
 Men like Elijah, Amos, Joel and John the Baptist who can declare Gods unadulterable truth, spoken with divine authority to meet the need of the hour, both to the church and the world.
 Men who will come forth from Gods presence, filled with his holy jealousy and consumed with a divine passion (Milton Smith).